ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } InputShareAad;
 ~~~

-The order of the encrypted input shares appear MUST match the order of the
-task's `aggregator_endpoints`.
-That is, the first share should be the Leader's,
-the second share should be for the first Helper, and so on.

 The Leader responds to well-formed requests with HTTP status code 201
 Created.
 Malformed requests are handled as described in {{errors}}.
 Clients SHOULD NOT upload the same measurement value in more than one report if
 the Leader responds with HTTP status code 201 Created.

-If the leader does not recognize the task ID, then it MUST abort with error
+If the Leader does not recognize the task ID, then it MUST abort with error
 `unrecognizedTask`.

-The Leader responds to requests whose leader encrypted input share uses an
+The Leader responds to requests whose Leader encrypted input share uses an
 out-of-date or unknown `HpkeConfig.id` value, indicated by
 `HpkeCiphertext.config_id`, with error of type 'outdatedConfig'.
-When
+When the Client
-the Client receives an 'outdatedConfig' error, it SHOULD invalidate any cached
+receives an 'outdatedConfig' error, it SHOULD invalidate any cached
 HpkeConfigList and retry with a freshly generated Report.
 If this retried upload
 does not succeed, the Client SHOULD abort and discontinue retrying.

 If a report's ID matches that of a previously uploaded report, the Leader MUST
 ignore it.
-In addition, it MAY alert the client with error `reportRejected`.
+In addition, it MAY alert the Client with error `reportRejected`.
 See
 the implementation note in {{input-share-validation}}.

 The Leader MUST ignore any report pertaining to a batch that has already been
 collected (see {{input-share-validation}} for details).
 Otherwise, comparing the
 aggregate result to the previous aggregate result may result in a privacy
 violation.
 Note that this is enforced by all Aggregators, not just the Leader.
-The Leader MAY also abort the upload protocol and alert the client with error
+The Leader MAY also abort the upload protocol and alert the Client with error
 `reportRejected`.

 The Leader MAY ignore any report whose timestamp is past the task's